If your friend threatens to take their own life

 It might be helpful to have a general knowledge of suicide and depression.
 By doing this you may be able to better understand what your friend is going through and what might help.

-When you are worried about a friend you might feel stressed or overwhelmed and forget to look after yourself.
-It is important that you take care of how you are feeling.
+When you’re worried about a friend you might feel stressed or overwhelmed and forget to look after yourself.
+Take care of how you are feeling.
 Speak to someone you trust, such as a family member, friend or counsellor.

 Having time away from your friend can be important and can allow you to relax.
 Make sure you spend some time doing what you enjoy.
 You may want to play sport, hang out with other friends, listen to music, or go for a walk.

-It is also important to remember that even though you can offer support, you are not responsible for the actions or behaviour of your friend.
+Remember, even though you can offer support, you’re not responsible for the actions or behaviour of your friend.
 If they are not willing to help themselves it is not your fault.